 These unique perks can help you attract and retain top talent.

-Did you know 60 percent of people report that benefits and perks are a major factor in considering whether to accept a job offer?
+Did you know 60% of people report that benefits and perks are a major factor in considering whether to accept a job offer?
 The most common workplace benefits are those surrounding health, vacation time, parental leave and retirement plans.

-Then there are the over-the-top perks that have become synonymous with companies like Google and Twitter, such as catered lunches, massages at the office and onsite improv classes.
+Some over-the-top perks have become synonymous with companies like Google and Twitter, such as catered lunches, massages at the office and onsite improv classes.
 While these perks are enticing, they are not sustainable or affordable for all companies, especially midsize and smaller.

-Here are just some of the out-of-the-box perks that can set a company apart from its competitors.
+Here are more the out-of-the-box perks that can set a company apart from its competitors.